 Which One Should You Choose?

-Just to give the finishing touch, DAX is specially designed to work with DynamoDB and supercharges your performance to next level.
+Just to give the finishing touch, DAX is specially designed to work with DynamoDB and supercharges your performance to the next level.

 If you are looking for a caching solution for your application that already uses DynamoDB without managing the caching on the application side and with minimum code changes and overhead, DAX is the way to go.

-It’s like getting started with few clicks and client change.
+It’s like getting started with a few clicks and client change.
 That’s it.
 It’s really easy and simple.

-However, if you have an RDBMS or you wanna make a gaming leaderboard or to say simply if you have an existing application that leverages Redis or Memcached, go with ElastiCache.
+However, if you have an RDBMS or you wanna make a gaming leaderboard or say simply if you have an existing application that leverages Redis or Memcached, go with ElastiCache.
 It is designed to simplify the setup, operation, and scaling of Memcached and Redis deployments on AWS.